amathislab/lattice/README.md

 python3 src/main_pose_elbow.py --use_lattice
 ```

-if you prefer to use the readily available docker container.
-The previous command will start a training in the `Elbow Pose` enviornment using Recurrent PPO.
-Simply change the main script name to start a training for a different environment.
+The previous command will start training in the `Elbow Pose` enviornment using Recurrent PPO.
+Simply change the main script name to start training for a different environment.
 The output of the training, including the configuration used to select the hyperparameters and the tensorboard logs, are saved in a subfolder of `output/`, named as the current date.
 The code outputs useful information to monitor the training in Tensorboard format.
 You can run Tensorboard in the output folder to visualize the learning curves and much more.
 The different configuration hyperparameters can be set from the command line, e.g., by running

 ```bash
 python src/main_humanoid.py --use_sde --use_lattice --freq=8